 Defining herbal medicines, supplements and tonics

-When you’re classifying medicinal preparations for the purposes of the Tariff, in particular chapter 30, you may come across certain terms and abbreviations.
-Some examples are listed below.
+When you’re classifying medicinal preparations for the purposes of the Trade Tariff, in particular chapter 30, you may come across certain terms and abbreviations.

 Terms used when referring to medicaments

 - active substance - a chemically defined substance, a chemically defined group of substances, such as alkaloids, polyphenols or anthocyanins, or a plant extract - active substances must have medicinal properties to prevent or treat specific diseases and ailments, or their symptoms